MicrosoftDocs/semantic-kernel-docs/semantic-kernel/how-to/vector-store-connectors/vector-store-custom-mapper.md

 }
 ```

-## Constructing the collection
+## Using your custom mapper with a record collection

-To use the custom mapper that we have created, we need to pass it to the collection at construction time.
+To use the custom mapper that we have created, we need to pass it to the record collection at construction time.
 We also need to pass the record definition that we created earlier, so that collections are created in the
 data store using the right schema.
 One more setting that is important here, is Qdrant's named vectors mode, since we have more than one